The Cooling of Old White Dwarfs in 47 Tucanae: Conclusions

 The analysis of the deep HST ACS/WFC data considered in this work is limited by the increasingly poor completeness with increasing magnitude, particularly at the faint end of the cooling sequence that is most important for our analysis.
-Improved data with better completeness at the faintest magnitudes of the cooling sequence, as could for example be obtained with a newer telescope like JWST, may enable the degeneracy between the detailed treatment of diffusion and the H envelope thickness to be better disentangled in the future.
-In that case, a more thorough, extensive analysis of how the treatment of diffusion should be modified to account for non-ideal gas effects may be warranted and would be an interesting avenue for future research.
-The analysis presented in this work, however, has already pushed the limits of what can be learned about this from the data considered in this work.
+Improved data with better completeness at the faintest magnitudes of the cooling sequence, as could for example be obtained with a newer telescope like JWST, could potentially provide improved bounds on the H envelope thickness in the future following the analysis procedure used in this work.
+This analysis, however, has already pushed the limits of what can be learned from the data considered in this work.